 What can you do if you miss a payment?

-• Consider refinancing: If you’re facing long-term financial hardship, talk to your mortgage adviser about refinancing your mortgage.
+Consider refinancing: If you’re facing long-term financial hardship, talk to your mortgage adviser about refinancing your mortgage.
 You may be able to get a better interest rate or extend the term of your home loan, to lower your monthly payments.
+Learn more about refinancng your mortgage in New Zealandand how it may help lower your repayments.

 The best approach is a proactive one